ruizdurazo/ruizdurazo/notes/on-how-to-remember-what-you-read/index.md

 The mistake?
 I simply read the books.

-Once I finished them, I put them down, moved on, and, eventually, I inevitably forgot most of those great ideas and insights.
+Once I finished them, I would put them down, move on, and eventually, inevitably, I would forget most of those great ideas and insights.

 When I realized that this was happening, it made me really frustrated and a bit sad.
 So I decided to completely change the way I read.